aws-samples/aws-emr-utilities/utilities/iceberg-snapshot-data-file-extractor/README.md

 # Iceberg_Snapshot_Data_File_Extractor

-This is a python script that helps extract data files from Iceberg snapshots.
+This is a pyspark script which is designed to extract and analyze data file paths from a specified Iceberg table and snapshot ID.
+It retrieves essential metadata, including the manifest list and individual data file paths, and outputs this information to a text file.

 ### Why Iceberg_Snapshot_Data_File_Extractor?